fprasx/unlocked/concurrent-vector/src/atomics/memory_orderings.md

 Note: Although the lock metaphor is helpful for understanding `Acquire` and `Release`, remember there are no actual locks involved.

+> How is synchronization achieved?
+You see, when two `Ordering`s love each other
+> very much . . .

 ## AcqRel (Acquire _and_ Release)